 At the top of the lineup, the Advance Package adds to that ventilated seats, a blind-spot system, and 19-inch wheels.

-The Tech Package adds a navigation system with live traffic, weather, and rerouting, plus a rearview camera; solar-sensing temperature control, keyless access, and an upgraded 440-watt Acura/ELS surround sound system--a system that we love for its thunderous power yet clarity.
-However, we're not fans of the navigation interface itself, or of the cobbled-together way its menu system feels.
+The Tech Package throws in GPS with real-time traffic; automatic climate control; keyless entry; a rearview camera; and thundering audio courtesy a 440-watt Acura/ELS surround sound system.
+We're no fans of the navigation interface itself, or of the cobbled-together way its menu system feels.

 As we see it, the SH-AWD model with the Advance Package makes quite the well-rounded, high-tech sport sedan.
 But at the same time, with a bottom-line price of about $46k, it's worth keeping in mind that's nearly the cost of a base-level Mercedes-Benz E-Class or BMW 5-Series.

-Technology is Acura's calling card, and the TL doesn't disapppoint.
+Conclusion Technology is Acura's calling card, and the TL doesn't disappoint.